I am QT – I wish to personally welcome you to Ha Giang

 Is traffic crazy in Vietnam?

-Yes, in the big cities the traffic is hectic; however, in Hà Giang you are far from the busy city and will enjoy roads with little or no traffic.
-However, mountain roads have their own hazards to watch out.
-There are mud slides, sharp bends, pothole, and steep terrain that must be cautioned.
+Yes, in the big cities the traffic is hectic; however, in Hà Giang you are far from the busy cities and will enjoy roads with little or no traffic.
+However, mountain roads have their own hazards to watch out for.
+There can be mud slides, sharp bends, pothole, and steep terrain that one must be cautious of.
 Honking your horn and maintaining a sensible speed (especially in rainy weather) is the best way to a safe ride.
 Despite all these hazards, many of the roads in Hà Giang have been repaved in the last few years and most of the ride should be smooth.
-If you have no experience riding a motor bike, we offer training in riding and also offer a guided tour (sitting behind a guide).
+If you have no or little experience riding a motorcycle, we do wish to alert you that these roads are the most challenging you can attempt in Vietnam.
+At QT Motorbikes and Tours we do offer free training and practice till you are confident.
+That said, prior practice is highly advised or better book (in advance) on of our trusted and experienced guide or drivers to take you out on your adventure.

 Why QT Motorbikes and Tours does not rent fully automatic bikes

-Many of you may feel more comfortable riding a fully automatic bike; however, we decided not provide these because riding down steep hills without engine braking is not safe.
-If you have experience riding on a fully automatic bike, it not too hard to master a semi-automatic bike.
-For a nominal fee of US$5 we let our customer have a full one-hour training and practice before setting off on your adventure.
+Many of you may feel more comfortable riding a fully automatic bike; however, we decided not provide these because riding down steep hills without engine brake is simply very unsafe.
+If you have experience riding on a fully automatic bike, it is not too hard to master a semi-automatic bike.
+For free we let our customers have up to a full one-hour training and practice before setting off on your adventure, but please see our caution in previous paragraph.

 On a paid tour what expenses are not covered?